-- Composed of multiple-choice, fill in the blank, and long-answer questions. - Bring a non-phone calculator and pencil with eraser to all exams. - Make-up or late exams will not be available. - Check the final exam schedule now and make sure you do not have any scheduling conflicts.
+- Composed of multiple-choice, fill in the blank, and long-answer questions. - Use a non-phone calculator and submit exam electronically through Canvas.
+Specific directions will be provided on the cover sheet of each exam. - Make-up or late exams will not be available.